Journalists’ group: 65 media workers killed in 2020

 “The ruthless reign of crime barons in Mexico, the violence of extremists in Pakistan, Afghanistan and Somalia, as well as the intolerance of hardliners in India and the Philippines have contributed to the continued bloodshed in media,’’ said IFJ General Secretary Anthony Bellanger.

 For the fourth time in five years, Mexico topped the list of countries where the most journalists were killed, with 14 killings.
 It was followed by 10 deaths in Afghanistan; nine in Pakistan, eight in India, four each in the Philippines and Syria, and three each in Nigeria and Yemen.
-There were also killings in Iraq, Somalia, Bangladesh, Cameroon, Honduras, Paraguay, Russia and Sweden.
+There were also two killings in both Iraq, Somalia while Bangladesh, Cameroon, Honduras, Paraguay, Russia and Sweden all reported one journalist killed.

 In addition to the deaths, the IFJ said at least 229 journalists were in prison across the world as of March 2021 because of their work.
 The federation said Turkey is “the biggest jailer of journalists in the world” — with at least 67 media workers in its cells.
 That was followed by 23 journalists detained in China, 20 in Egypt, 16 in Eritrea and 14 in Saudi Arabia.